rapticore/gcp-onboarding/README.md

     - Select appropriate region.
     - Select a terraform version.
     - Select a service account with owner role attached to it.
-    - Download the terraform template on your device.
+    - Download the terraform template for infrastructure manager on your device from [this link](https://raw.githubusercontent.com/rapticore/gcp-onboarding/refs/heads/main/infra-manager-template/main.tf)
-    - Create a cloud storage bucket, and upload the terraform template from [this link](https://raw.githubusercontent.com/rapticore/gcp-onboarding/refs/heads/main/infra-manager-template/main.tf)
+    - Create a cloud storage bucket, and upload the terraform template.
     - Select gcs as Source of Terraform configuration and provide the link of the gcs bucket containing the terraform template i.e gs://your_bucket_name.
     - Click continue and enter rapticore_account_id as key1.
 Enter Rapticore Account Id provided to you by Rapticore as value1 for rapticore_account_id key.
     - Click add value and enter gcp_project_id as key2.
 Enter project id of your gcp project as value2 for gcp_project_id.